 6. Have some money in your account

 If you want to increase your approval rate with lenders, make sure that you have some money in your account.
-To investigate your income and expenses, financing institutions would ask you for (typically) last 3 months bank statements.
+To investigate your income and expenses, financing institutions would ask you for (typically) last 3 months’ bank statements.
 Now if you only have $300 in your account, that might be taken against you.
 This is because of the assumption that people who don’t have padded savings might not be able to fulfill their repayments during emergencies.
-But if you have a few thousands in your account especially over the last three months, you’re more likely to be considered even with poor credit standing or lower income because you have that safety net in case of emergencies.
+But if you have a few thousand in your account especially over the last three months, you’re more likely to be considered even with poor credit standing or lower-income because you have that safety net in case of emergencies.

 Want free money?